Not all runners need the latest technology in a running watch. Some runners just want a watch that tracks a route and

 1. Garmin Forerunner 55

-The Garmin Forerunner 45—and the 45S, which is the smaller version—are sporty-looking watches that offer a variety of useful functions for runners or those who don’t need many features.
-This watch is Garmin’s latest budget model, and as of April 2021 has not been replaced in Garmin’s lineup.
+The Garmin Forerunner 55 is a sporty-looking watch that offers a variety of useful functions for runners or those who don’t need many features.
+This watch is Garmin’s latest budget model, and as of October 2021 has not been replaced in Garmin’s lineup.

 This simple GPS watch will track your heart rate, speed, distance, intervals, and time.
 There are multiple sports modes on the watch so you can also track much of your cross-training.
 Garmin Coach Training Plan allows you to create custom workouts.

 One of the best features is the safety features on this watch.
 Incident detection sends an automatic message to your emergency contact if it detects a problem, so someone can contact you to make sure if you’re okay.